th2-net/th2-docs/content/versions/1-5-4/getting-started/install-th2/3-th2/dl-configs.md

 ### Create Kubernetes entities for data persistence

-Create the persistent volumes (PVs) and persistent volume claims (PVCs):
+Create the persistent volumes (PVs) and the persistent volume claims (PVCs):

 ```shell
 kubectl apply -f ./pvs.yaml
 kubectl apply -f ./pvcs.yaml
 ```

-You can start configuring the cluster once all the required software is installed on your test box and operator box and th2-infra repositories are ready.
+You can start configuring the cluster once all the required software is installed on your test and operator boxes and the th2-infra repositories are ready.

 ## Configure dashboard.values.yaml